Choosing Medicare Supplement Insurance (Medigap)

 Compare Medigap Policies

-Note: Plan C and Plan F aren’t available if you turned 65 on or after January 1, 2020, and to some people under age 65.
+Note: Plan C and Plan F aren’t available if you turned 65 on or after January 1, 2020, or to some people under age 65.
 You might be able to get these plans if you were eligible for Medicare before January 1, 2020, but not yet enrolled.
 Read Medigap Changes to Plan F and Plan C to learn more.

 Reasons to Consider Keeping Original Medicare and Adding a Medigap Policy

-• The flexibility to go to any doctor or hospital that accepts Medicare
+The flexibility to go to any doctor or hospital that accepts Medicare

-• The ability to visit specialists without being required to get a referral from a primary care physician
+The ability to visit specialists without being required to get a referral from a primary care physician

-• Your monthly premium may be a bit higher with a Medigap policy, but it covers most or all of your out-of-pocket medical costs
+Your monthly premium may be a bit higher with a Medigap policy, but it covers most or all of your out-of-pocket medical costs